 Highlights of Euromit 2017

-State of the art in the diagnosis of mitochondrial disorders
+State of the art in the diagnosis of mitochondrial diseases

-The first talk of the Patient Meeting was given by Dr Holger Prokisch who discussed the diagnosis of Mitochondrial Disease and how this is changing.
+The first talk of the Patient Meeting was given by Dr Holger Prokisch who discussed the diagnosis of mitochondrial disease and how this is changing.
 This is mainly due to the introduction of techniques that allow disease-causing genes to be identified both quickly and relatively cheaply.
-The techniques include next generation sequencing (NGS) and whole exome sequencing (WES), both of which can look at 1000’s of genes at the same time and have increased the number of patients receiving a genetic diagnosis.
-Dr Prokisch described some new techniques that are still at the research stage but could be used in the future when sequencing fails to provide a diagnostic result.
-These additional techniques involve looking at what is produced by the genes, rather than the sequence of the genes themselves, to try and identify changes that could be causing Mitochondrial Disease.
+The techniques include next generation sequencing (NGS) and whole exome sequencing (WES), both of which can look at thousands of genes at the same time and have increased the number of patients receiving a genetic diagnosis for mitochondrial disease.

 New therapies, current trials, future developments